 Ms. Bagley holds an M.A. from Georgetown University and a B.A. from Oberlin College from Oberlin College.
 Ava is currently pursuing a certificate in the Fleet Seminar Program at the Naval War College.

 Ms. Wong (she/her) is a volunteer for Out in National Security with graphic design.
 She has a background in marketing design and is currently a product designer at a VC based in NYC.

 Previously, Annie was a product designer at an IT startup where she worked on the development of a proprietary enterprise application.
 In May 2016, Annie received her BA with honors in Graphic Design from Rochester Institute of Technology with a minor in Media Arts and Technology.

-Georgetown University Walsh School of Foreign Service, 2021-Present
+Graduate Student, Georgetown University Walsh School of Foreign Service, 2021-2023

 Our Former Colleagues: